corda/corda/docs/source/running-the-demos.rst

 To run from the command line in Unix:

 1. Run ``./gradlew samples:attachment-demo:deployNodes`` to create a set of configs and installs under ``samples/attachment-demo/build/nodes``
-2. Run ``./samples/attachment-demo/build/nodes/runnodes`` to open up three new terminal tabs/windows with the three nodes.
+2. Run ``./samples/attachment-demo/build/nodes/runnodes`` to open up three new terminal tabs/windows with the three nodes
-3. Run ``./gradlew samples:attachment-demo:runRecipient``, which will block waiting for something to happen.
+3. Run ``./gradlew samples:attachment-demo:runRecipient``, which will block waiting for a trade to start
-4. Run ``./gradlew samples:attachment-demo:runSender`` in another terminal window to trigger the transaction.
-   Now look at the other windows to see the output of the demo.
+4. Run ``./gradlew samples:attachment-demo:runSender`` in another terminal window to send the attachment.
+Now look at the other windows to see the output of the demo

 To run from the command line in Windows:

 1. Run ``gradlew.bat samples:attachment-demo:deployNodes`` to create a set of configs and installs under ``samples/attachment-demo/build/nodes``
-2. Run ``./samples/attachment-demo/build/nodes/runnodes.bat`` to open up three new terminal tabs/windows with the three nodes.
+2. Run ``./samples/attachment-demo/build/nodes/runnodes.bat`` to open up three new terminal tabs/windows with the three nodes
-3. Run ``gradlew.bat samples:attachment-demo:runRecipient``, which will block waiting for something to happen.
+3. Run ``gradlew.bat samples:attachment-demo:runRecipient``, which will block waiting for a trade to start
-4. Run ``gradlew.bat samples:attachment-demo:runSender`` in another terminal window to trigger the transaction.
-   Now look at the other windows to see the output of the demo.
+4. Run ``gradlew.bat samples:attachment-demo:runSender`` in another terminal window to send the attachment.
+Now look at the other windows to see the output of the demo

 To run from IntelliJ:

-1. Open the Corda project in IntelliJ and run the "Install" configuration
+1. Open the Corda project in IntelliJ and import the Gradle project
-2. Open the Corda samples project in IntelliJ and run the "Attachment Demo: Run Nodes" configuration
+2. Run the ``Attachment Demo: Run Nodes`` configuration to start three nodes.
+Once all nodes are started you will see several "Node started up and registered in ..." messages
-3. Run "Attachment Demo: Run Recipient" - this waits for a trade to start
+3. Run ``Attachment Demo: Run Recipient``, which will wait for a trade to start
-4. Run "Attachment Demo: Run Sender" - sends the attachment
+4. Run ``Attachment Demo: Run Sender`` to send the attachment

-In the "Attachment Demo: Run Nodes" window you should see some log lines scroll past.
+5. In the "Attachment Demo: Run Nodes" window you should see some log lines scroll past.
 Within a few seconds, the message "File received - we're happy!" should be printed.

 Distributed Notary demo
 -----------------------